anderswagner/LSVF/README.md

 - [X] Run in github Actions
   - [ ] Generate results other than console prints
 - [ ] Look into using more numpy in general
-  - [ ] Specifically the "BinaryPoints" type so we eliminate the strings
+  - [X] Specifically the "BinaryPoints" type so we eliminate the strings
 - [ ] Implement LSF in terms of binary hamming space
 - [ ] Implement multi-probing
+- [ ] Do embedding onto unit-sphere
+  - [ ] Allowing for Cross-polytope LSH
 - [X] Name the algorithm

 # Possible Goals